Also check out: Building a Better Wiki: Franchise Logos!

 -- When adding new images, keep the old ones too, they may be useful elsewhere in the wiki, or as profile images for users!

-- Caption the image "Character Name (Profile Portrait)"
+- Caption the image "Character Name (Anime Portrait)" or Manga Portrait, Light Novel Portrait, etc. depending on the source.

 - Finally, view the image and click "Make Default Image" and you're done!